angelrodes/Airthings_plotter/README.md

 - Improved the inverse method to *guess* the "instant 1h data".
 No need for later correction of negative data.
 - Back to 6h moving average.
 - Colours changed.

+Version 4:

+- Improved the inverse method to *guess* the "instant 1h data": now this is calculated for each 5 minutes (300 seconds), even if we have gaps in the data reported.
+- Added a Black & Wite version of the Radon plot if mylaptop>0.